Issues: Shoreline Hardening

 Fortunately, in 2008 we experienced a major victory in protecting the Severn’s shorelines.
 The scientific community has long known and reported that living shorelines can both protect the shoreline from erosion and preserve those areas critical to life in the Bay.
 In our 2007 SevernStat Report we recommended that the Governor mandate their use for erosion control.
 He responded by signing into law the Living Shoreline Protection Act of 2008.
 This legislation requires, where feasible, shorefront lot owners to use non-structural erosion control techniques like “soft” shorelines and marsh creation to protect the shore from erosion instead of bulk-heads or rip-rap.

-If you or your community is interested in installing a living shoreline on your property we can help by recommending reliable construction companies, and with finding potential funding sources.
-Please call our office for further information.
+If you or your community is interested in installing a living shoreline on your property, we can help by recommending reliable construction companies and with finding potential funding sources.
+Please call for more information.